fivenet-app/charts/charts/iconify/README.md

 ## Uninstalling the Chart

-To see the currently installed Rook chart:
+To see the currently installed Iconify chart:

 ```console
 helm ls